GameLoop: A day of all the best game development conversations you can have.

 The way pitching works is we take suggestions for sessions, and we put them up on a board.
-Every attendee gets to vote with little stickers on the sessions they'd like to see.
-If a session gets tons of votes, or if Scott and Darius think it would balance out the schedule, then the session is accepted.
+Every attendee gets to vote on the sessions they'd like to see.
+The staff then creates a schedule for the day.
 Don't worry about it if you've never given a talk before.
 If you really want to talk about something, you can pitch the session and if enough people want to attend, everyone else can talk about it!

 Sure, you could show up to a session and just listen.
 But at GameLoop we encourage you to speak up: ask questions and propose answers.
 We care about dialogue here.
 So when you go to a session: speak up.

-We're fortunate to have the incredible facilities at Microsoft New England at our disposal.
-If you're tired of sessions, there's a beautiful balcony and tons of indoor lounge space that you can make your own to just spend some quality time with your fellow devs, or show off a demo, or whatever you like.
+This year we'll have access to the excellent facilities of MIT at our disposal for the conference.
+If you're tired of sessions, there's tons of space to spend some quality time with your fellow devs, show off a demo, or whatever you like.

 GameLoop is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 By purchasing a ticket to GameLoop, you agree to abide by our Anti-Harassment Policy.